 “If we are willing to be still and open enough to listen, wilderness itself will teach us.” — Steven Harper

-One does not realize that noise can be detrimental to wildlife.
-Lab studies and field research have uncovered at least four major ways in which animals are adversely affected by sound pollution:
+It’s often overlooked that noise pollution can have detrimental effects on wildlife.
+Both laboratory studies and field research have revealed at least four major ways in which animals are negatively impacted by sound pollution:

 ➭ Tune Off Voice & Equipment Sounds